 - Options traded relatively high compared to the open interest.

 If an options trade is executed at the ASK, then it speaks for aggressive buying because the trade was executed at the best possible price for immediate fills.
-If the price get's executed above the Ask, then it is even more aggressive buying of an options contract.
+If the price gets executed above the Ask, it is even more aggressive to buy an options contract.

-It is also a big difference, if 1,000 contracts for the SPY are traded at the ASK or if 1,000 contracts for a $10 stock are traded because the volume relative to the value of the stock is different.
-Just because you feel that 1,000 contracts are a lot, it does not mean that it is a lot.
+It is also a big difference if 1,000 contracts for the SPY are traded at the ASK or if 1,000 contracts for a $10 stock are traded because the volume relative to the value of the stock is different.
+So just because you feel that 1,000 contracts are a lot, it does not mean that it is a lot.
 Therefore you need to look for what is relatively high options trading volume.

 Another indication is the traded options contracts relative to the open interest.
-The open interest stands for the number of option contracts that have been traded but without an offsetting trade.
-If another trade with more options contract trades comes in, then you know that an unusual options activity takes place.
+Open interest stands for the number of option contracts that have been traded but without an offsetting trade.
+So if another trade with more options contract trades comes in, you know that an unusual options activity occurs.